read time • 4 mins

 From Spreadsheets to a Single Screen: How Pete Lien & Sons Modernized Their Rail Shipping Operations

-For over 80 years, Pete Lien & Sons has been in the business of producing materials – everything from limestone for highways and lime for steel mills to calcium carbonate for food and gravel for infrastructure.
+For over 80 years, Pete Lien & Sons has been in the business of building things – everything from limestone for highways and lime for steel mills to calcium carbonate for food and gravel for infrastructure.
 What started in 1944 as a single quarry outside Rapid City, South Dakota – founded to support a local military base and the I-90 Interstate – has grown into a fourth-generation, family-owned natural resources company with active operations across South Dakota, Wyoming, and Colorado.

 Their mission is clear: Enthusiastically developing essential resources to sustain our aspiring communities.